 - Second Part of the Second Part: “II-II” or “IIa-IIæ”

 - **Supplement: “Suppl.” or “Suppl.
 IIIae”

-- If it is a Reply to an objection, abbreviate adversus as “ad” followed by its number
+- For a Reply to an objection, abbreviate adversus as “ad” followed by its number.

 For those wanting to cite the prologue to a question or the subsections of an article within a question, the Latin text uses the following abbreviations: